patricklafrance/wmfnext-shell/README.md

 ...
 ```

-👉 Now, before a module can use the shared custom service, it's type must be shared.
-We'll reuse the "shared" project created earlier in this tutorial to do so.
+👉 Before a module can use the shared custom service, it's TS type must be shared.
+To do so, we'll reuse the *"shared"* project created earlier.

 ```tsx
 // shared - trackingService.ts